sass/sass/accepted/module-system.md

         * Add a copy of `extension` with its extender replaced by `complex` to `new-extensions[domestic]`.

+  [the first law of extend]: ../spec/at-rules/extend.md#specificity
+  [the specificity laws of extend]: ../spec/at-rules/extend.md#specificity

 * Let `css` be an empty CSS tree.